summa-solvency

 For instance, if a Custodian decides to handle ten currencies in a single proof, the proof size will be larger, and generating each proof will take more time than a single currency proof.
 However, this approach enhances user experience since users won't need to verify ten different proofs.
 In the backend, this translates into the number of currencies supported in a single Merkle Sum Tree.

 The byte range parameter also influences the proof size and generation time.
-However, there is one key difference: proof generation will fail if balances, input to the proof, exceeds the predefined byte range limit.
+However, there is one key difference: will fail if balances, input to the proof, exceeds the predefined byte range limit.

 The number of users refers to the magnitude of the user base of the Custodian.
 This number has to be expressed as a power of two since the users are aggregated inside a Merkle Tree-like data structure.